power-assert-js/espower/README.md

 |:------------|
 | `object`    |

-`espower` function manipulates `originalAst` then returns `modifiedAst` that is also an AST node object defined in [Mozilla JavaScript AST spec](https://developer.mozilla.org/en-US/docs/SpiderMonkey/Parser_API).
+`espower` function manipulates `originalAst` then returns `modifiedAst` that is also an AST node object defined in [The ESTree Spec](https://github.com/estree/estree).
 If `destructive` option is falsy, `originalAst` will be unchanged.
 If `destructive` option is truthy, `originalAst` will be manipulated directly and returned `modifiedAst` will be the same instance of `originalAst`.

 `espower` function throws `EspowerError` when